HyperspaceMadness/Mega_Bezel/README.md

   - 0: Black - Game image is shown over 100% black
   - 1: Image - Shows an grayish image of crt tube with lighting
   - 2: Transparent - See through the CRT tube to the background
-- **Opacity**
-  - Opacity of the tube background, With opacity of 0 you will see through to the background, good for things like Tron's Deadly Discs
 - **Colorize On** - Colorize the image
 - **Hue Offset**
 - **Saturation**